Bubba Jenkins: 2007-08

 Sophomore: Before the season started, Jenkins won a gold medal at the Junior World Championships in freestyle at 66 kilograms.
 Competed at 149 pounds in college, during the season he downed the accomplished Jordan Burroughs in a close 3-2 ending match.
-Went 2–2 at the Big Ten's, downing Lance Palmer twice and losing to Brent Metcalf and Josh Churella, placing fifth and going to the NCAA's where he did exceptionally well going 4-1 and becoming the runner-up.
+Went 2–2 at the Big Tens, downing Lance Palmer twice and losing to Brent Metcalf and Josh Churella, placing fifth and going to the NCAAs where he did exceptionally well going 4-1 and becoming the runner-up.

 2008-09

 Junior: Finished the regular season with an undefeated 22–0 record.
 Went 2-0 prior to the finals at the Big Ten Championship, where he suffered an injury and was forced to forfeit and earn runner-up honors.
-At the NCAA's, Jenkins was notably affected by the injury and had a tough 0–2 run at the tournament.
+At the NCAAs, Jenkins was notably affected by the injury and had a tough 0–2 run at the tournament.

 2009-10

 Redshirt: Jenkins redshirted this season because of athletic and academic issues.